-Whether the Coronavirus COVID-19 has directly impacted your community through confirmed cases or not, the preparation and anticipation of its spread seem to be permeating the scene everywhere.
+Whether COVID-19 has directly impacted your community through confirmed cases or not, the preparation and anticipation of its spread seem to be permeating the scene everywhere.

 Truth be told, my initial reaction was lackadaisical at best and poking fun at the situation at worst.
 Don’t get me wrong, I wouldn’t wish this illness on anyone…But the over-preparation that is widespread that seems to not be aligned with protecting oneself from the virus (such as the buying up of toilet paper!) is too easy a target.